Prags1709/wiggly-bucket-6915/README.md

 Netlify link:https://idyllic-duckanoo-75fda1.netlify.app/

-Mamaearth is an Indian company of Health, Wellness & Fitness.
-It is one of the leading company or a brand which intends to make lives of mums & expectant mums better and beautiful.
-A brand which welcomes all babies to a healthy and a safe world.
-Mamaearth products will take care of every parents & baby’s well-being from head to toe with safe, toxin-free, international standard products which you can choose without having to think twice.
+# ABOUT the Epic Collections 🌟

+Epic collections is a clone of Aeropostale.
+Aeropostale is a clothing retailer that primarily targets young men and women between the ages of 14 and 40.
+Aeropostale is known for its casual and comfortable clothing styles, with a focus on denim, graphic tees, hoodies, and other trendy apparel.
+The brand also sells accessories such as hats, sunglasses, and jewelry.

-In this project we have tried to manipulate dom elements, styling using css and tried to make a dynamic and responsive website.
-With our efforts and the technology stack, that we have learned till now in Unit-3 in the Masai school, we were able to clone more or less the whole website with same looking and features.
+In this project I have tried to manipulate dom elements, styling using css and tried to make a dynamic and responsive website.

+# API end points

+<b>Default Endpoint</b>  : &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `/user`

+    /users/register
+    /users/login
+    /men/
+    /men/create
+    /men/delete/:id
+    /women/
+    /women/create
+    /women/delete/:id
+    /cart/
+    /cart/create
+    /cart/delete/:id
+    /admin/Register
+    /admin/login

 # Technolgy Stack Used 🌟
 * HTML